faizan-m/faizan-m.github.io/projects.md

 *Role:*
 * Designed and developed software pipelines to parse sensory information, execute actions, generate facts, plan and learn
 * Created the Novelty Detection capabilities of the agent to not only recognize environmental changes but also express them symbolically
-* Currently finalizing a paper outlining the system design which is to be published soon
+* Led a group of graduate and undergraduate students to publish the system architecture

 *Technical Details:*
+* The cognitive architecture aims to integrate symbolic approaches (Planning, Logical Reasoning etc.) and neural approaches (Reinforcement Learning, Deep Learning etc.)
-* To be published soon
+* Specifics to be published soon

 *Results:*
-* Unseen evaluations by an independent team found it performed better than all other approaches and delivered near-perfect results
+* Agent achieved top performance in independent external evaluations against other approaches
-* More to be published soon
+* Specifics to be published soon

 {% include image-caption.html imageurl="/assets/images/projects/polycraft.png" title="Polycraft" caption="" %}